 Skip the takeout and make your own Vegan Sofritas Burrito Bowl at home!
-Filled with spicy homemade chipotle tofu sofritas, black beans, brown rice, and vegetables, this burrito bowl is a terrific meal for lunch or dinner.
+Filled with spicy homemade chipotle tofu sofritas, protein-rich black beans, brown rice, and healthy vegetables, this burrito bowl is a terrific meal for lunch or dinner.
 This easy recipe is a homemade copycat of a Chipotle favorite.
-It's vegan and gluten-free.
+It's plant-based and gluten-free.

 Chipotle Vegan Sofritas Burrito Bowl

 There’s a certain Mexican fast food chain that’s known for being vegan friendly.
 While I don’t eat take-out often, I was pretty excited when a franchise opened around the corner from my house a few years ago.
-It made those days when I’m too busy too cook lunch easier, and it was terrific for dinner on busy weeknights.
+It made those days when I’m too busy to cook lunch easier, and it was terrific for dinner on busy weeknights.
+Plus, it's a healthier option that other fast food places.

 My go-to order was always a vegan burrito bowl with black beans and tofu sofritas.
 The last time I ordered one, however, there was a wadded up piece of plastic wrap mixed in with the food.
 Ewwww!!
 I reported it to the company, but my complaint wasn’t taken seriously.
 I haven’t eaten there since.